opennms-forge/onms-k8s-poc/README.md

 # OpenNMS K8s PoC

-This project aims to serve as a reference implementation of OpenNMS in the cloud, having a single Core Server and multiple read-only UI servers, sharing the RRD files and some configuration files running in Kubernetes.
+This project aims to serve as a reference to implement [OpenNMS](https://www.opennms.com/) running in [Kubernetes](https://kubernetes.io/) and deployed via [Helm](https://helm.sh/), having a single Core Server and multiple read-only UI servers plus Grafana and a custom Ingress, sharing the RRD files and some configuration files.

-We expect that Kafka and PostgreSQL running externally (and maintained separately from the solution), so a pair of special services of type `ExternalName` would be created for them.
+We expect Kafka, Elasticsearch, and PostgreSQL to run externally (and maintained separately from the solution).
+We would create a set of special services of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname) to make the solution independent from the actual location of the shared resources.
 That facilitates using local shared resources within Kubernetes for testing purposes without changing the workload manifests.

 We expect `SASL_SSL` configured in Kafka using `SCRAM-SHA-512` for authentication.